top of page

 MY OWN STANCE?

 This is by no means an exhaustive list of all the concerns and considerations around generative AI for writing, and if you want more up-to-date information on the legal and technical aspects of AI then I suggest you look for other sources.
-However, these are the issues which stand out to me, as a non-technical, non-wealthy, ‘small’ creator who is facing a massive shake-up of the industry where I make my name and my living.
+However, these are the issues which stand out to me: as a non-technical, non-wealthy, ‘small’ creator who is facing a massive shake-up of the industry in which I (try to) make my living.

 As you can probably tell, my feelings about using generative AI for fiction are extremely mixed.
 I’ve tried my best to be balanced and impartial, but for some of the issues that is impossible for me.
-I maintain that I don’t condone abuse towards individuals, but that doesn’t mean I don’t have some strong opinions about the technology and how it is being developed and used (at least as it currently stands).
+I do not condone abuse towards individuals who use gen-AI, but that doesn’t mean I don’t have strong opinions about the technology and how it is being developed and used – at least as it currently stands.

 Regardless of my feelings, I believe the digital cat is now out of the bag.
-Hopefully governments and relevant departments and professions are waking up to these developments, and hopefully they will try to reign in and regulate this rapidly-changing field (e.g. revisiting copyright laws, requiring disclosure when AI is used etc).
-Also, we, as writers and other related professionals, need to stop hiding from this.
-We need to try and get to grips with it, to understand it as best we can, to help inform legislation and guidelines for its use, and decide for ourselves whether (and how) we will include generative AI within our own business models.
-Government departments (and writers) cannot afford to leave it up to the ‘techbros’ to decide how generative AIs are regulated and used.
+Hopefully, governments and relevant departments and professions are waking up to these developments, and hopefully they will try to rein in and regulate this rapidly-changing field – e.g. revisiting copyright laws, requiring disclosure when AI is used etc. Also, as writers and other related professionals, we need to stop hiding from this.
+We need to try and get to grips with it, to understand it as best we can, to help inform legislation and guidelines for its use, and to decide for ourselves whether (and how) we will include generative AI within our own business models.
+Writers cannot afford to leave it up to the ‘techbros’ to decide how generative AIs are regulated and used.

 Personally?
-I do NOT intend to use generative AI for brainstorming or writing my fiction, or to generate blog posts.
+I do NOT intend to use generative AI for brainstorming, or writing my fiction, or to generate blog posts, or for marketing.
 I use spelling and grammar checks in my everyday writing and editing as a backup for my brain, and I will continue to do so.
-For me, this is where I’m comfortable drawing the line with regards to how much I include generative AI within my own business.
-I can’t fully explain why, but having help in conforming to the ‘rules’ of a language feels very different to having help with the overall story, or with the writing or development of that story.
+For me, this is where I’m comfortable drawing the line with regards to how much I include AI within my own business.

-From an editing perspective, I’ve always enjoyed developmental and copyediting more than proofreading, and these are areas where (at least currently) I feel a human brain is superior to an AI one (e.g. character development, story progression, cohesion etc).
-It may be that I focus my business on these areas of fiction editing: I enjoy them more anyway, and I know I can do a better job at these than a (current) AI model can.
+From an editing perspective, I’ve always enjoyed developmental, line and copyediting more than proofreading, and these are areas where – at least currently – I feel a human brain is superior to an AI one (e.g. character development, story progression, cohesion etc).
+I have focused my editing business on these areas.

-I’m not against generative AIs per se, and I reserve the right to change my mind and adjust my business model in the future.
-For example, if an ethical model was developed which fairly compensated creators and tried to address societal biases in its training then I might reconsider my stance.
-However, for now, the ethical issues surrounding this technology mean that I will be emphasising my humanity as part of my writing and editing brand.
+I reserve the right to change my mind and adjust my business model in the future.
+However, for now, the ethical issues surrounding this technology mean that I will emphasise my humanity as part of my writing and editing brand, rather than using gen-AI.

 CONCLUSION

-It is important to understand that these developments are very new and potentially disruptive, and the picture isn’t as black and white, as all or nothing, as some would like to believe.
+It is important to understand that these developments are very new and potentially disruptive, and the picture isn’t as black and white, or as all-or-nothing, as some would like to believe.
 There are lots of grey areas and unanswered questions.

-One thing is becoming clear: we, as writers and editors, can no longer hide from this.
-We need to find out as much as we can, and make active and informed decisions about whether, how and to what extent we may (or may not) include generative AI in our future business.
+One thing is becoming clear: we can no longer hide from this.
+We need to find out as much as we can, and make active and informed decisions about whether, how and to what extent we may – or may not – include generative AI in our future businesses.

 BEFORE YOU GO…